-A head torch, with spare batteries; Full body waterproof clothing; A whistle.
+A head torch, with spare batteries; Waterproof trousers; A whistle.
 Other recommended items include: Harveys map of the West Highland Way Small Backpack/Bumbag or both Towels A number of complete changes of clothes Various pairs of shoes Sunhat/Woolly Hat Gloves First Aid Kit Insect Repellent Blister Repair Kit Water Bottles Skin Care Suncream Toilet Roll Remember, conditions can vary considerably throughout the course of the race and it is better to carry too much kit in your support vehicle than find yourself short.
+Kit checks may be made at any time during the race.